 Make sure to avoid these mistakes when you decide to buy a house for yourself-

 The expenses that come with buying a house can never be approximated; it depends on the market, the location and the condition of the house.
 Not knowing what you can afford can make this experience from bad to worse.

-Joan, being a first time homebuyer, was troubled about planning a budget for his new home.
-He expected to get a home loan from a bank, and thought the loan would give him X. He kept that in mind and went ahead selecting a house, but bank considered him having a low credit rate and gave him Y for the loan, which was inferior that X. He had to scrounge his savings to pay for the house, making him insecure about the other expenses that were yet to come.
+Joan, being a first-time homebuyer, was troubled about planning a budget for his new home.
+He expected to get a home loan from a bank and thought the loan would give him X. He kept that in mind and went ahead selecting a house, but the bank considered him to have a low credit rate and gave him Y for the loan, which was inferior that X. He had to scrounge his savings to pay for the house, making him insecure about the other expenses that were yet to come.

 The new house sets you back, way back, and leaves you fighting for the extra buck.
 Make sure you have enough savings to pay for that down payment and enough to keep on paying for the loan.

 Not employing your own agent is the biggest mistake you can make.
-The agents have ethics that they have to worry about, both, the seller’s and the buyer’s best interests, but when you directly interact with your sellers they often try to make your seller and themselves higher profits.
-Research the market you are buying in, hire an agent, explore.
+The agents have ethics that they have to worry about, both the seller’s and the buyer’s best interests, but when you directly interact with your sellers, they often try to make your seller and themselves higher profits.
+Research the market you are buying in, hire an agent, and explore.

 You don’t want to spend your life in penury just to please your eyes, adjust and compromise.
 Happy Shopping!